ysasson-portfolio/text-analytics-spring-2026/assignment2/docs/reflections.md

-Based on what I predicted, the model got 18/20 correct.
+Based on the sentiments I assigned to the reviews generated from ChatGPT, the model got 18/20 correct.